How to cook with salsify?

 - 2 tbsp unsalted butter

-- • Rinse them well under cold running tap water again.
-Make sure that all the sand and dirt are totally washed off.
+Rinse them well under cold running tap water again until all the sand and dirt is gone.
 While peeling the salsify, let the peeled roots soak in some water with half of the lemon juice.
-This keeps them from oxidation that makes the white salsify yellow once they are peeled.
+This keeps them from oxidation that makes the white salsify yellow once peeled.

-- • Bring a large pan of salted tap water to a rolling boil over high heat.
-Once boiling, add the chopped vegetables and the garlic cloves.
+- Place a large pan of salted water over high heat until boiling.
+Then add the chopped vegetables and garlic.
 Turn the heat a little lower.

-- • Put a lid on the pan and cook the potatoes and salsify for 12 to 15 minutes until the vegetables are tender.
+- Cover the pan and cook the potatoes and salsify for 12 to 15 minutes until the vegetables are tender.
 Then drain them all well.
 Return the cooked vegetables to the pan and add the unsalted butter.
 Season with a good pinch of pepper, salt and nutmeg to taste.
 Mash the vegetables well.
 Make the salsify puree mashed potatoes as chunky or as velvety as you like.

-- • Check the seasoning of the mash and add extra pepper, salt or nutmeg to taste if necessary.
+Check the seasoning of the mash and add extra pepper, salt or nutmeg to taste.